"The call to courage begins with vulnerability."

 A Prayer to Close

-Jesus — We thank you for the model you gave us.
+We thank you for the model you gave us.
 You left the safety of everything and walked among us.
-You were God and you became vulnerable — exhausted, grieving, betrayed, misunderstood, afraid in a garden.
+You were God and you became vulnerable — exhausted, grieving, betrayed, misunderstood, afraid in a garden on a Thursday night.
 Not performing vulnerability.
 Choosing it.
 For us.
-Help us become men who hold the coin.
-Men who understand that the courage you call us to and the vulnerability you invite us into are not enemies, but companions.
-Two sides of the same act of trust.
+Freely and fully and without any guarantee of how it would be received.

 And may we never forget: the call to courage begins with vulnerability.